eythaann/Seelen-UI/readme.md

 For more detailed information and advanced features, refer to the [Komorebi UI User Guide](documentation/user_guide.md).

-## Deep Dive into the Maximalistic Fork
+## Deep Dive into the Maximalist Fork

-Komorebi UI is not just a fork; it's a maximalistic fork of the original Komorebi.
+Komorebi UI is not just a fork; it's a maximalist fork of the original Komorebi.
 This means that it deviates significantly from the simplicity of Komorebi, embracing a more feature-rich approach.
 Unlike a retrocompatible fork, Komorebi UI introduces additional features and is not backward compatible with the original Komorebi CLI.

 ### Key Differences

-- **Maximalistic Approach:** Komorebi UI takes a maximalistic approach, providing a comprehensive set of features beyond the simplicity of the original Komorebi.
+- **Maximalist Approach:** Komorebi UI takes a maximalist approach, providing a comprehensive set of features beyond the simplicity of the original Komorebi.

 - **Enhanced Usability:** The user interface is designed to be more accessible, making it suitable for both developers and non-programmers.

 - **Migration Assistance:** Despite the lack of retrocompatibility, Komorebi UI offers a smooth migration path for users coming from the Komorebi CLI.
 The GUI provides an easy transition, allowing users to leverage the power of Komorebi UI effortlessly.

-### Why Maximalistic?
+### Why Maximalist?

-The decision for a maximalistic fork stems from the desire to offer a feature-rich experience.
+The decision for a maximalist fork stems from the desire to offer a feature-rich experience.
 While the original Komorebi aims to be as simple as possible, Komorebi UI embraces complexity to provide a more versatile and powerful window management solution.

 For more information on specific features and migration details, refer to the [Komorebi UI User Guide](documentation/user_guide.md).